Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei: Abstract

 \section{Abstract}

 We investigate the origins of quasi-periodic eruptions (QPEs) in galactic nuclei using global three-dimensional meshless finite-mass (MFM) simulations.
 By modeling stellar and black-hole impactors traversing accretion disks under various inclinations and surface densities, we evaluate their consistency with the observed properties of QPEs.
 Stellar impacts produce highly asymmetric bipolar ejecta with forward outbursts dominating by over an order of magnitude in energy and luminosity due to the star blocking downstream flow and creating a low-density wake.
 This shock-compression mechanism often renders backward events unobservable, implying one detectable burst per orbit, and challenging the standard assumption of two bursts.
 It also fails to explain alternating long--short recurrence patterns and places several sources near or within twice the tidal disruption radius for solar-mass stars, raising severe stability concerns.
-Whereas a stellar-mass black hole (sBH) gravitationally focuses and heats disk gas extending from its Bondi radius $R_{\rm B}$ to its Hill radius $R_{\rm H}$ during an impact, yielding nearly symmetric ejecta with mild contrasts.
+Whereas a stellar-mass black hole (sBH) gravitationally focuses and heats disk gas over an effective interaction scale that extends beyond its Bondi radius $R_{\rm B}$ and is naturally bounded by its Hill radius $R_{\rm H}$ during an impact, yielding nearly symmetric ejecta with mild contrasts.
 This gravitational-drag mechanism generates higher energy budgets at low inclinations due to enhanced mass accumulation.
 We suggest an ad hoc effective interaction radius $ R_{\rm eff} \simeq 0.5\, R_{\rm B}^{1/3} R_{\rm H}^{2/3} $ to quantify this trend.
-Our semi-analytical model confirms that sBH-disk collisions can power the full QPE energy range ($10^{44}$ -- $10^{48}$ erg), naturally accounting for periodicity, asymmetry, durations and diversity.
+Incorporating this effective radius substantially increases the energy that sBH-disk collisions can produce compared to previous Bondi-only estimates, improving the viability of stellar-mass black holes as the impactors for a wide range of observed QPE energies and properties.

 \keywords{\uat{High Energy astrophysics}{739} --- \uat{X-ray transient sources}{1852} --- \uat{Black holes}{162} --- \uat{Active galactic nuclei}{16} ---\uat{Hydrodynamics}{1963} --- \uat{Tidal disruption}{1696}}